Frequently Asked Questions

-Do your research and choose your own shop.
-Todays vehicles are very complicated so choose your shop wisely.
+Do your research and choose your own Auto body repair shop.
+Today's vehicles are very complicated so choose your shop wisely.
 Remember, just because your car looks pretty when you pick it up does not mean it will function as designed in future collisions.
 It’s what you can’t see that means the most in collision repair.
 Look for a shop with a good online reputation, I-CAR gold training, manufacturer certifications and that can provide computerize frame measurements.
 If they can’t electronically measure your frame, they can’t confirm it’s straight.
 A tape measure just won’t do when millimeters matter.

 My vehicle suffered significant damage in an accident.
 However, my insurance company did not total it.
 After repairing, will my car still be safe to drive?